 The States With Most Structures Destroyed by Wildfires

-This graphic shows the number of structures destroyed by wildfires in the period from 2005 to 2022, and which percentage they represent out of total structures destroyed in the United States.
-California leads this group by a significant amount with nearly 65,000 structures lost, which represents 67% of the total number of structures destroyed by wildfire in the past 17 years.
+This graphic shows the number of structures destroyed by wildfires in each state over the past 18 years and which percentage they represent out of the total structures destroyed in the United States.
+California leads this group by a significant amount with nearly 65,435 structures lost, which represents 65.7% of the total number of structures destroyed by wildfire between 2005 and 2022.

 What Can Homeowners Do to Prepare Their Homes for Wildfires?

-Homeowners can also take steps to clad their home’s exterior in flame retardant materials.
-Fiber cement siding, steel siding, and metal roofing are all Class A rated materials that can help prevent combustion.
-Replacing siding has an average cost of $7,500 to $22,500, depending on the material, while replacing the roof with a metal roof can cost $18,000 to $30,000 on average.
-Authorities advise to avoid materials such as wood siding, which is flammable, and vinyl siding, which is both combustible and prone to spreading flames.
+Homeowners can also take steps to clad their home's exterior in flame-retardant materials.
+Fiber cement siding, steel siding, and metal roofing are all Class A-rated materials that can help prevent combustion.
+Replacing siding has an average cost of $10,345 and $19,253, depending on the material, while replacing the roof with a metal roof can cost $6,202 to $7,375 on average.
+Authorities advise avoiding materials such as wood siding, which is flammable, and vinyl siding, which is both combustible and prone to spreading flames.